Join Us & Get Wine 101 Course 75% Off

 Try refreshing and aromatic Verdicchio white wines.

 Marche (Mar-kay) is famous for its aromatic white wines.
 Verdicchio is definitely the most common, but Pecorino (the white wine grape, not the cheese) is an extremely special find.
-Lacrima is an up-and-coming grape from this area making fruity fun wines that reminded us of Syrah.
+Lacrima is an up-and-coming grape from this area making fruity fun wines that are similar to Syrah.

 11. Puglia (~3% DOC production)